-We appreciate that climate change is a concern, including to our stockholders.
-That is why the Company is taking the actions stated above.
-For the reasons stated above, the Board believes that instituting the by-law amendment called for by the Proposal is unnecessary and not in the best interests of our stockholders.
+We appreciate that the reduction of GHG emissions is an ongoing concern and must be addressed accordingly, which is why the Company is committed to reducing its environmental impact through the efforts described above and in its various reporting.
+Given such initiatives and for the reasons stated above, the Board believes that issuing a report on the Company's plans to reduce its GHG emissions is unnecessary and not in the best interests of our stockholders.

-THE BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE "AGAINST" THE BY-LAW AMENDMENT FOR AN ANNUAL VOTE AND REPORT ON CLIMATE CHANGE PROPOSAL.
+THE BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE "AGAINST" THE REPORT ON THE COMPANY'S PLANS TO REDUCE GHG EMISSIONS PROPOSAL.